spro/lit/README.md

 # lit 🔥

-`lit` is a general implementation of "literate programming", supporting all languages.
+`lit` is a general implementation of "literate programming", supporting any language.

+For Vim syntax highlighting, see [vim-lit](https://github.com/spro/vim-lit).

-## Literate Programming
+## What is Literate Programming?

-Literate programming is a way to write more readable programs with a documentation-first approach.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a way to write more readable programs, by combining documentation with code.
 It's great for writing tutorials, blog posts, or any kind of code that is meant to be shared.

+> The main idea is to treat a program as a piece of literature, addressed to human beings rather than to a computer.
+> &mdash; Donald Knuth (inventor)

 There are a few specific implementations of this concept:

 * [Literate Python](https://github.com/bslatkin/pyliterate)
 * [Literate CoffeeScript](http://coffeescript.org/#literate)

+## What is lit?

-`lit` generalizes that concept, allowing you to run any Markdown file with indented code blocks.
+`lit` generalizes the idea of literate programming to allow you to write a literate version of any program in indented Markdown code blocks.

-Here's an example in Python:
+Here's an example of a literate Python script, `test.py.lit`:

 ```
 # My Python Script